OPLSPotentialBuilder

 Returns:

-Whether or not electrostatic terms are included in the potential set.
+Whether electrostatic terms are included in the potential set.

 Return type: